 We may earn money or products from the companies mentioned in this post.

-You have been grilling for a while now; like most of us you’re in a rut.
+It has come to your attention that marinades can take your grilling to the next level.
+You have been grilling for a while now; like most of us, you’re in a rut.
 Try grilling new things for a change in flavor; you may surprise yourself and find a new awesome flavor.
-You enjoy new flavors but haven’t found the one the speaks to you the loudest, it hasn’t caught your attention long enough.
-I will show you how marinades are the new dimension to awesome flavor.
+You enjoy new flavors but haven’t found the one that speaks to you the loudest, it hasn’t caught your attention long enough.
+I will show you how marinades are the new dimension to the awesome flavor.

 I have found that often a simple marinade may at times be a better choice than a dry rub.
 A dry rub while it can produce extraordinary results; may not be the best solution for the flavor you are looking for.